 The Mossy Forest of Gunung Brinchang is a must-see attraction in Cameron Highlands especially if you love being in the outdoors!

 And undertaking the mossy forest hike to get there is not necessary.
 So almost anyone can come and see this natural wonder!
 Via the mossy forest boardwalk.
-A relatively new addition to protect the fragile ecosystem.
-That also makes the trek easier on the knees!
+Easier on the knees and the fragile ecosystem!

 If you want to know how to get to the mossy forest in Cameron Highlands (the entrance fees and other tips), keep reading!